gilzellner/sessions-and-bio/README.md

 [![How video games have prepared me for a life in engineering - ignite - Hebrew](http://img.youtube.com/vi/BFVC4NkFPL0/0.jpg)](https://www.youtube.com/watch?v=BFVC4NkFPL0)

-How not to Burn out your Production Team - English
+How not to Burn out your Production Team - ignite - English

 [![How not to Burn out your Production Team - English](http://img.youtube.com/vi/I_XI2hFPuQI/0.jpg)](https://www.youtube.com/watch?v=I_XI2hFPuQI)

-The unsung glory of internal tools - English
+The unsung glory of internal tools - ignite - English

 [![The unsung glory of internal tools - English](http://img.youtube.com/vi/fl0NJCnkhI0/0.jpg)](https://www.youtube.com/watch?v=fl0NJCnkhI0)

-Death By Balloons (With Elad Leev, from sponsor track for AppsFlyer) - English
+Death By Balloons (With Elad Leev, from sponsor track for AppsFlyer) - ignite - English

 [![Death By Balloons - English](http://img.youtube.com/vi/RnfpJCa2QfM/2.jpg)](https://www.youtube.com/watch?v=RnfpJCa2QfM)

-Why you should do public speaking and why ignites are the right place to start - English
+Why you should do public speaking and why ignites are the right place to start - ignite - English

 [![Why you should do public speaking and why ignites are the right place to start - English](http://img.youtube.com/vi/c7egVuNMPl0/0.jpg)](https://www.youtube.com/watch?v=c7egVuNMPl0)